 One way of approaching an answer is to look at a specific character – often a hare, or in African-American tradition, “Brer Rabbit” – in the folktales of oppressed people.
 Henry Louis Gates, the American literary critic, has argued that such figures represent “the creative way the slave community responded to the oppressor’s failure to address them as human beings created in the image of God.”
 They have “a fragile body but a deceptively strong mind.”
 Using their intelligence to outwit their stronger opponents, they are able to deconstruct and subvert, in small ways, the hierarchy of dominance favouring the rich and the strong.
 They represent the momentary freedom of the unfree, a protest against the random injustices of the world.

 That, it seems to me, is what Jacob represents in this, the early phase of his life.
 He enters the world as the younger of two twins.
-His brother is strong, ruddy, hairy, a skilful hunter, a man of the open country.
-He is quiet, a scholar.
+His brother is strong, ruddy, hairy, a skilful hunter, a man of the open country, whereas Jacob is quiet, a scholar.
 Then he must confront the fact that his father loves his brother more than him.
-Then he finds himself at the mercy of Laban, a possessive, exploitative and deceptive figure who takes advantage of his vulnerability.
+Then he finds himself at the mercy of Laban, a possessive, exploitative, and deceptive figure who takes advantage of his vulnerability.
 Jacob is the man who – as almost all of us do at some time or other – finds that life is unfair.

 What Jacob shows, by his sheer quick-wittedness, is that the strength of the strong can also be their weakness.
-So it is when Esau comes in exhausted from the hunt, and is willing impetuously to trade his birthright for some soup.
+So it is when Esau comes in exhausted from the hunt, famished, that he is willing to impulsively trade his birthright for some soup.
 So it is when the blind Isaac is prepared to bless the son who will bring him venison to eat.
 So it is when Laban hears the prospect of getting Jacob’s labour for free.
 Every strength has its Achilles’ heel, its weakness, and this can be used by the weak to gain victory over the strong.

 Jacob represents the refusal of the weak to accept the hierarchy created by the strong.
 His acts are a form of defiance, an insistence on the dignity of the weak (vis-a-vis Esau), the less loved (by Isaac), and the refugee (in Laban’s house).
 In this sense he is one element of what, historically, it has been like to be a Jew.